annadoannn/cse15l-lab-reports/lab report 3.md

 grep: technical: Is a directory
 ~~~

-`grep -i` doesn't work on directories since `grep` alone is designed to search for patterns within files.
+`grep -i` doesn't work on directories since the `-i` command is designed to search for patterns within files.
 The output returns that the path is a directory.

 ### 2. `-n` command-line option:
 [Link to -n](https://www.freecodecamp.org/news/grep-command-in-linux-usage-options-and-syntax-examples/)